farhad-faghihi/skip-gram/README.md

 ## Installing the environment

-To create the virtual environment run the following command: conda env create -f environment.yml
+To create the virtual environment run the following command:\

-Activate the new environment:
-conda activate myenv
+$ conda env create -f environment.yml

-Verify that the new environment was installed correctly: conda env list
+Verify that the new environment was installed correctly.
+You should see skip-gram in the environment list:\
+$ conda env list

+Activate the new environment:\
+$ conda activate skip-gram

 ## Clone